A teen was fatally shot at a state park. Officials are searching for answers.

 Weintraub avoided calling Kutt’s killing a homicide, saying that he did not want to “prejudge” what was in the shooter’s mind.

-Authorities said that while they could not definitely rule out that someone had deliberately shot Kutt and walked away, there was no information available to think that that had been the case.
+Authorities said that while they could not definitely rule out that someone had deliberately shot Kutt and walked away, there was no information available to think that had been the case.

 “This was a young kid with his whole life ahead of him who had no apparent enemies, who had done nothing wrong, had done nothing to incur any wrath from anyone,” Weintraub said.